pburkholder/eponymous-principles/presentation.md

 * Mnemonic: That **CHEST** behind the **FENCE** - it may be a danger!
 * Application:
-  * Comments, ADRs (Architectural Decision Records), PRs
+  * Code Comments, ADRs (Architectural Decision Records), Pull/Merge Requests
   * Employee Retention

 ![left](./media/fence.png)